 Janet: What's your name?

 Glenn: Well, everyone calls me Glenn, but the name on my demon certificate is actually Snakes Pour Forth From His Anu— [explodes into blue goo]

 - How I Met Your Mother: When Marshall's father died of a heart attack, the last words that he gave to his son personally were "Rent Crocodile Dundee 3.
-I caught it in the cable last night and it totally holds up."
+I caught it on the cable last night and it totally holds up."
 During the funeral, Marshall is upset that these are really his father's last words to him and is expecting something very meaningful.
-Later, he listens to his last voice mail which is a pocket dial turned on until his father tells him he enjoys his visit at his home and says, "I love you".
+Later, he listens to his last voice mail which is a pocket dial turned on until his father tells him he enjoyed his visit at his home and says, "I love you".
 Then, the message continues with him asking for his foot cream as his rash had started to act up again.
-During the procession, Marshall decides to share that his father's real last words to him which is renting Crocodile Dundee 3.
+During the procession, Marshall decides to share that his father's real last words to him were telling him to rent Crocodile Dundee 3.

 - Late Night with Conan O'Brien: an audience member stated that the host wouldn't shoot him, saying "There's no way my last words would be 'Dollars to donuts.'"
 Conan then shoots him.